-Probably the best example of how a place creates a new culture is our learning environments.
+Probably the best example of how a place creates a new culture is our learning environment.
 Where a school houses students with different backgrounds congregate and build new social circles and networks.

 - Brings the Family Closer

-As a conceived design can either unite or isolate us, the architecture will definitely stay as a powerful force that the society will have in the many years to come.
+As a conceived design can either unite or isolate us, architecture will definitely stay as a powerful force that society will have in the many years to come.